 b) Tabulation (Bottom Up): The tabulated program for a given problem builds a table in bottom-up fashion and returns the last entry from the table.
 For example, for the same Fibonacci number, we first calculate fib(0) then fib(1) then fib(2) then fib(3), and so on.
 So literally, we are building the solutions of subproblems bottom-up.

 Following is the tabulated version for nth Fibonacci Number.

 Fibonacci number is 34

 Both Tabulated and Memoized store the solutions of subproblems.
 In Memoized version, table is filled on demand while in the Tabulated version, starting from the first entry, all entries are filled one by one.
 Unlike the Tabulated version, all entries of the lookup table are not necessarily filled in Memoized version.
 For example, Memoized solution of the LCS problem doesn’t necessarily fill all entries.

 To see the optimization achieved by Memoized and Tabulated solutions over the basic Recursive solution, see the time taken by following runs for calculating 40th Fibonacci number:

-Time taken by Recursion method is much more than the two Dynamic Programming techniques mentioned above – Memoization and Tabulation!
+Time taken by the Recursion method is much more than the two Dynamic Programming techniques mentioned above – Memorization and Tabulation!